Meuons/react-client/README.md

  ## Setup

- Install the app by typing npm install in the terminal and run it by tpying npm start
+ Install the app by typing npm install in the terminal and run it by typing npm start